-The benchmark stock assessments for North Atlantic blue sharks were conducted in 2015 (Anon 2015).
-All scenarios considered with the Bayesian surplus production model and the integrated model (SS3) indicated that the stock was not overfished, and that overfishing was not occurring.
-However, the Committee acknowledged that there still remained a high uncertainty in data inputs and model structural assumptions.
-In 2019, ICCAT adopted a total TAC for northern stock (39,102 t) with a quota allocation (Japan is 4,010 t) to prevent from the overexploitation in their uncertain stock status.
+The benchmark stock assessments for South Atlantic blue sharks were conducted in 2015 (Anon 2016).
+The Bayesian surplus production model indicated that the stock was not overfished, and that overfishing was not occurring.
+However, the Committee acknowledged that there still remained a high uncertainty of the results.
+In 2019, ICCAT adopted a total TAC for southern blue sharks (28,923 t) without a quota allocation to prevent from the overexploitation in their uncertain stock status.

-In the previous benchmark stock assessment in 2015, Japan provided standardized CPUE (catch per unit effort) of blue sharks caught by Japanese tuna longline fleets operating in the North Atlantic (Kai et al. 2015).
+In the previous benchmark stock assessment in 2015, Japan provided standardized CPUE (catch per unit effort) of blue sharks caught by Japanese tuna longline fleets operating in the South Atlantic (Kai et al., 2015).
 Since the logbook records of Japanese fleets in the early period from 1971 to 1993 contain only aggregated catch of shark species, the standardized CPUEs of Japanese fleets were computed separately using the logbook data from 1971 to 1993 and 1994 to 2012, respectively.
-Since the reporting rates of bycatch species such as blue sharks are commonly low due to the lower value compared to the target species, a filtering method introduced by Nakano and Honma (1996) was applied to remove the set-by-set data with low reporting rates of sharks smaller than 80 % (Nakano and Clarke 2006; Matsunaga 2009).
-Then, the nominal CPUEs in the early and late periods (1971-1993, 1994-2012) for northern stock were standardized using a generalized linear model (GLM) assuming lognormal and negative binomial error distributions.
-The standardized CPUEs with the best (lognormal) model showed some fluctuations and relatively increasing trends since 1994 for the northern stock (Kai et al. 2015).
+Since the reporting rates of bycatch species such as blue sharks are commonly low due to the lower value compared to the target species, a filtering method introduced by Nakano and Honma (1996) was applied to remove the set-by-set data with low reporting rates of sharks smaller than 80 % (Nakano and Clarke, 2006; Matsunaga 2009).
+Then, the nominal CPUEs in the early and late periods (1971-1993, 1994-2012) for southern stocks were standardized using a generalized linear model (GLM) assuming lognormal and negative binomial error distributions.
+The standardized CPUEs with the best (lognormal) model showed some fluctuations and relatively increasing trends since 1994 for the southern stock (Kai et al., 2015).
 However, the lognormal model has an issue as a constant value (e.g., 0.1) must be given for the response variable.
 In addition, the GLMs commonly assign the spatial area with low resolution and main interaction terms such as "year-area" and "quarter and area" are frequently unavailable due to a lack of data.

-The VAST (Vector Autoregressive Spatio-Temporal) software package for R (Thorson 2019), which enables us to analyze fishery data using the spatio-temporal generalized linear mixed model (GLMM) (Thorson et al. 2015), has recently attracted attention as a new approach and is now commonly used globally to predict spatial changes in species distribution and temporal variations in a population range and density.
-The basic model structure of VAST adopts a delta-GLMM which can consider spatio-temporal correlations among categories such as species (Thorson et al. 2017) and length frequency (Kai et al. 2017).
+The VAST (Vector Autoregressive Spatio-Temporal) software package for R (Thorson, 2019), which enables us to analyze fishery data using the spatio-temporal generalized linear mixed model (GLMM) (Thorson et al., 2015), has recently attracted attention as a new approach and is now commonly used globally to predict spatial changes in species distribution and temporal variations in a population range and density.
+The basic model structure of VAST adopts a delta-GLMM which can consider spatio-temporal correlations among categories such as species (Thorson et al., 2017) and length frequency (Kai et al., 2017).
 This spatiotemporal model can overcome the above issues of GLMs and improve the CPUE standardization by adding the functions such as random effects for the vessels and interaction terms.

-The objective of this working paper is to estimate the standardized CPUE of blue sharks caught by Japanese tuna longline fishery operating in the North Atlantic for 1994-2021 using the spatio-temporal GLMM in consideration with spatial and interannual changes in the density.
+The objective of this working paper is to estimate the standardized CPUE of blue sharks caught by Japanese tuna longline fishery operating in the South Atlantic for 1994-2021 using the spatio-temporal GLMM in consideration with spatial and interannual changes in the density.